1

 Looking to use your biomedical engineering skills in a different way?Take an unexpected path that leverages your knowledge of engineering in the legal field of patent prosecution and counseling.
 Our Patent Engineer position is an exciting blend of both the legal and engineering career paths, allowing you to experience the latest in cutting- edge technology as you help inventors establish their intellectual property rights for their new inventions.

-Hanley, Flight and Zimmerman, LLC (HFZ) is seeking individuals wanting to pursue a career as a patent engineer and, if you choose, ultimately, a career as a patent attorney.
-As an engineer, you have the technical background to understand the engineering principles inherent in the patent prosecution and counseling work we provide for Fortune 500 companies and corporations.
+Hanley, Flight and Zimmerman, LLC (HFZ) is seeking individuals wanting to pursue a career as a patent engineer and ultimately, as a patent attorney.
+As an engineer, you have the technical background required to interface with inventors from our Fortune 500 clients.
 You will engage with inventors creating the advanced technologies that are modernizing industries and revolutionizing how people interface with our world.
-We work with clients within the automotive and aerospace sectors, telecommunications and software industries, with artificial intelligence and wireless technologies, the oil and gas industry and consumer products, as well as, valve technologies and biomedical devices and instrumentation - to name a few.
+We work with clients within the automotive and aerospace sectors, telecommunications and software industries, with artificial intelligence, machine learning and wireless technologies, consumer products, as well as, valve technologies and biomedical devices and instrumentation - to name a few.
 HFZ's team of seasoned intellectual property practitioners will help you learn the art of practicing patent law from the ground up.
 You will be involved in all stages of the patent process, including preparing and filing applications, formulating prosecution strategies and arguments, and assisting clients with their intellectual property portfolio management decisions.
 With guidance, you can help identify what's unique about an invention and build a case for protecting it.
 Come work in an innovative environment where you can develop strong relationships, help companies with their long-term business strategies, and experience new and different technologies everyday.

 HFZ is a boutique firm located in the heart of Chicago, specializing in United States and foreign patent prosecution and patent counseling.
 Our team of practitioners includes many individuals who have years of industry experience as engineers and inventors before becoming patent attorneys.
 A combination of significant real-world engineering experience and legal experience results in a highly focused and skilled